 - “PHP IDE that actually ‘gets’ your code.”

 That’s what PhpStorm is for developers.

-Maybe you have already read a lot on the topic.
-But we gathered our real experience and aggregated it into this post for you.
-Below are key tips and tricks for configuring PhpStorm for your easy and enjoyable developments in Magento 2.
+Maybe you've already read a lot on the topic, but we've gathered our real experience and aggregated it into this post for you.
+Below are some key tips and tricks for configuring PhpStorm to help make your developments in Magento 2 easier and more enjoyable.

 Use Static Code Analysis

 Magento 2 includes a ready-made set of rules and standards for Code Sniffer (phpcs) and PHP Mess Detector (phpmd).

-Use these tools to validate code against Magento 2 coding standards without even running.
-Results you get:
+Use these tools to validate code against Magento 2 coding standards without even running it.
+You can expect the following results:

 - high validation speed